Anomaly Detection based on Markov Data: A Statistical Depth Approach: Introduction

-This paper is devoted to the extension of the \textit{statistical depth} concept, originally introduced by \cite{Tukey1975} to overcome the lack of natural order on $\mathbb{R}^d$ as soon as $d\geq 2$ and define quantiles for multivariate probability distributions as well as order and (signed) rank statistics (see \textit{e.g.} \cite{Mosler13}), to sample paths with variable length of a Markov chain $\mathbf{X}=(X_n)_{n\in \mathbb{N}}$.
-Whereas recent alternative approaches for curve/functional data are essentially based on topological/metric properties of the path space (see \textit{e.g.} \cite{LafayeDeMicheauxMV20, StaermanMozharovskyiClemencon2020, GeenensNietoFrancisci2023}) and generally produce too large quantile regions when applied to Markov data as will be shown later, the framework we develop is tailored to the Markov setting.
-It relies on the exhaustive description of the law of a Markov chain by its transition probability kernel, and can be seen as a very natural extension of the multivariate case.
-Given a statistical depth on the (supposedly multivariate) state space, we propose to define the depth of a sample path as the geometric average of the depth of each state involved in it w.r.t. the transition probability evaluated at the preceding state.
-We show that the depth on the torus of all finite length trajectories thus constructed, inherits all the properties that the multivariate depth may enjoy (see \cite{ZuoSerfling00}), has significant advantages regarding computational issues compared to its competitors and can be interpreted in a very intuitive fashion: the greater the average number of deep transitions, the deeper the path.
-The accuracy of sampling versions of the Markov depth promoted is established in the form of (non-) asymptotic bounds, and several promising applications related to the statistical analysis of Markov paths of variable lengths are discussed.
-Particular attention is paid to the problem of detecting abnormal trajectories.
-In the encouraging numerical experiments that have been carried out, the proposed methodology performs significantly better than pre-existing approaches, paving the way for its use in a wider range of tasks.
+This paper is devoted to the extension of the \textit{statistical depth} concept, originally introduced in \cite{Tukey1975} to overcome the lack of natural order on $\mathbb{R}^d$ for $d\geq 2$, to sample paths with variable length of a Markov chain $\mathbf{X}=(X_n)_{n\in \mathbb{N}}$.
+Whereas recent alternative approaches for curve/functional data are essentially based on topological/metric properties of the path space (see \textit{e.g.} \cite{StaermanMozharovskyiClemencon2020,GeenensNietoFrancisci2023}) and generally produce too large quantile regions when applied to Markov data as will be shown later, the framework we develop is tailored to the Markov setting.
+It is based on the description of the law of a Markov chain by its transition probability kernel and can be considered as a very natural extension of the multivariate case.
+Given a statistical depth on the state space, we propose to define the depth of a sample path as the geometric average of the depth of each state involved in it w.r.t. the transition probability evaluated at the preceding state.
+We show that the depth on the torus of all finite length trajectories thus constructed inherits many of the properties that the multivariate depth may enjoy, has significant computational advantages compared to its competitors and can be interpreted in a very intuitive fashion: the greater the average number of deep transitions, the deeper the path.
+The accuracy of sampling versions of the Markov depth promoted is rigorously established in the form of (non-) asymptotic upper confidence bounds in the spirit of generalization guarantees in statistical learning theory.
+While such results like ours have been mainly established in the i.i.d. case (see \textit{e.g.} \cite{DLG96}), the case of observations with a dependency structure, time-series in particular, has been the subject of intensive study in recent years, see for instance \cite{AdamsNobel}, \cite{AlqWint2012}, \cite{ChristStein2009}, \cite{CCB20} \cite{Steinwart09}, \cite{KM14} or \cite{DiKolaczyk2004}.
+These results mainly rely on extensions of probabilistic bounds for uniform deviations of i.i.d. averages from their expectation to the case of \textit{weakly dependent training data}, under general assumptions related to the decay rate of \textit{mixing coefficients}, see \cite{Rio17}.
+However, few works, with the exception of \cite{CCB20} for instance, are specific to the case of Markov chains and exploit their specific dynamics as we do in this paper.